-The Premiere/PCI II Expandable Desktop has seven expansion card slots.
+The Expandable Desktop chassis has seven expansion card slots, as shown in Figure 6.
 Several of the slots are intended for use with less than full-length cards.
-One ISA slot is limited in length by the 31⁄2" peripheral bay carrier, one ISA card slot is limited in length by the left-most SIMM socket, two ISA card slots are full length, two PCI slots are limited in length by the CPU heatsink, and one is a full length shared slot, accepting either an ISA or a PCI expansion card.
+One ISA slot is limited in length by the $3\frac{1}{2}$ peripheral bay carrier, one ISA card slot is limited in length by the left-most SIMM socket, two ISA card slots are full length, two PCI slots are limited in length by the CPU heatsink, and one is a full length shared slot, accepting either an ISA or a PCI expansion card.